Financially reviewed by Patrick Flood, CFA.

 What Is Asset Allocation?

-Asset allocation simply refers to the specific allotment of different asset types in one’s investment portfolio based on personal risk tolerance, goals, and time horizon.
-The three main classes are stocks/equities, fixed income, and cash or cash equivalents.
+The three main asset classes are stocks/equities, fixed income, and cash or cash equivalents.
 Outside of those, in the context of portfolio diversification, people usually consider gold/metals and REITs to be their own classes too.
+Don't worry if all this sounds confusing right now.

 Let’s look at why asset allocation is important.